mbeicht/OctoPrint/docs/api/timelapse.rst

      - 1
      - string
      - Type of the timelapse, either ``off``, ``zchange`` or ``timed``.
-   * - ``save``
-     - 1
-     - bool
-     - Optional flag to be included when when saving a configuration to make the configuration persist accross restarts

 Further fields are timelapse type specific, see below for details.